stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 carries non-zero computational cost that scales linearly in the number of post-conditions.
 In addition, as mentioned, post-conditions only apply to the originating account's assets.
-If the user wants post-conditions on other accounts, they would need to be expressed in the Clarity code body.
+If the user wants post-conditions on other accounts or on non-asset state, they would need to be expressed in the Clarity code body.
 Post-conditions are _not_ meant to be (or become) a domain-specific language for encoding arbitrary post-conditions on arbitrary accounts -- they are _solely_ meant to help preserve the safety of the _originating account_'s assets.